 This section will be updated in the future with any community member solutions with a link to their respective GitHub repos!

-The 8 Week SQL Challenge is proudly brought to you Danny Ma and the Data With Danny virtual data apprenticeship program.
+The 8 Week SQL Challenge is proudly brought to you by me - Danny Ma and the Data With Danny virtual data apprenticeship program.

 From your friendly data mentor, Danny :)